Alon-Alush/RobotCrackme/README.md

 # RobotCrackme

-RobotCrackme is a solid mid-level crackme made in C, aimed at reversers who already grasped the basic concepts of reverse engineering like unpacking and anti-debugging.
+RobotCrackme is a solid mid-level crackme made in C, aimed at reversers who have already grasped the basic concepts of reverse engineering like unpacking and anti-debugging.

 # The storyline